ozalpozqur/altogic-auth-remix/README.md

 In this page, we will show a form to **log in with Magic Link** with only email.
 We will use Altogic's `altogic.auth.sendMagicLinkEmail()` function to sending magic link to user's email.

-When the user clicks on the magic link in the email, Altogic verifies the validity of the magic link and, if successful, redirects the user to the redirect URL specified in your app authentication settings with an access token in a query string parameter named 'access_token.'
-The magic link flows in a similar way to the sign-up process.
-We use the getAuthGrant method to create a new session and associated `sessionToken`.
+When the user clicks on the magic link in the email, Altogic verifies the validity of the magic link and, if successful, redirects the user to the redirect URL specified in your app authentication settings with an access token in a query string parameter named `access_token` The magic link flows in a similar way to the sign-up process.
+We use the `getAuthGrant()` method to create a new session and associated `sessionToken`.

 ```jsx
 // app/routes/login-with-magic-link.js